uaarkoti/chefconf-2015/README.md

 - Is an extension of RSpec, a behavior-driven development (BDD) framework for Ruby
 - Is the fastest way to test resources

+Here is a way to run ChefSpec and publish the results to jenkins.
+The assumption is that you have several cookbooks you are testing together (not a single cookbook).
 ```bash
 rm -rf rspec_results
 mkdir rspec_results